Chunyu-Lin-bjtu/autoware-wiki/Tutorial:-Real-Car.md

-The minimum data and nodes for autonomous driving with real car are described.
+The minimum data and nodes for autonomous driving with a real car are described.
+Some typical options are also listed.
+You should select what you need, and should **make risk assessment** based on your purpose.
 More detailed descriptions are work in progress.

 # Mandatory